spectralDNS/spectralDNS/README.md

     conda create --name spectralDNS -c conda-forge -c spectralDNS spectralDNS source activate spectralDNS

 which installs both spectralDNS, mpiFFT4py and all required dependencies, most of which are pulled in from the conda-forge channel.
 There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.4.
-To use Python 3.4
+To specify the Python version as 3.4 instead of default (used above) you can for exampel do

     conda create --name spectralDNS_py3 -c conda-forge -c spectralDNS python=3 spectralDNS source activate spectralDNS_py3